 Toddlers and preschoolers will adore exploring, climbing and crawling in the enormous Earth Works Anthill.
 There's creepy crawlies to meet, and a stream to splash in here too.

-Preschoolers and older kids will love the World Works gallery, which has plenty of opportunity to make a mess with water and bubbles, and mashed up paper.
+Preschoolers and older kids will love the World Works gallery, which has plenty of opportunities to make a mess with water and bubbles and mashed up paper.
 There's also a miniature block factory, usually presided over by a miniature foreman (or forewoman) who directs all the other children as to exactly where she wants the blocks.

 Everything is as child-friendly as possible.
-Just about everything can be reached by small children, there's as few sharp edges as the museum could manage, and visitors are encouraged to climb, press, pull, crawl, jump on, create and experiment with everything.
+Just about everything can be reached by small children, there are as few sharp edges as the museum could manage, and visitors are encouraged to climb, press, pull, crawl, jump on, create, and experiment with everything.

-Just in case that wasn't enough fun, every day there are several events, like where a load of active toys are dumped into a room with instructions to go wild, arts and crafts, face painting, storytimes, and live animals.
+Just in case the mainstay exhibits aren't enough fun, every day there are several events, like where a load of active toys is dumped into a room with instructions to go wild, arts and crafts, face painting, storytimes, and live animals.

 It's no wonder the entrance is full of kids jumping with excitement to get in, and parents dragging their wailing kids out to do unimportant things like eat, nap, or go home because the museum is closing.

 - Buy a membership.
 Members receive free entry for one year.
-Here's the math: in 2010, one entry costs $8.95 for every person over one.
-A household membership costs $89.
 A family of four only has to visit three times in a year for a membership to be worth it.
 If you have small children and are in easy range of downtown St. Paul, it's likely to become your standby place every time that it is too cold, or too hot and humid to play outside.

 - The best place to park is in the ramp kitty-corner to the museum, signs outside the museum direct drivers to the ramp.
 The parking fee for the ramp is reduced for museum visitors.